 Being Dealt the Water Damage Card

-When a water damage occurs, property managers are suddenly faced with many choices and responses.
+When water damage occurs, property managers are suddenly facing many choices and responses.
 Unhappy tenants, reporting to the financially responsible parties, securing a fast cleanup, assessing and repairing the source of the water damage.
-One of the hallmark features of a water damage event is wet and damaged flooring.
+One of the hallmark features of a water damage event is wet and with damage flooring.
 New flooring is time-consuming and costly to replace in terms of labor, materials, and lost tenants.

 Drying Hardwood Floors Properly

-Even after the standing water is extracted and the floor appears to be dry, moisture is still held in the flooring material and the damage will continue without the help of a commercial water damage restoration company.
+Even after the standing water extraction and the floor appears to be dry, moisture is still in the flooring material and the damage will continue without the help of a commercial water damage restoration company.

 Hardwood floors are particularly tricky to dry.
-If drying is delayed, the result is “cupping” where the boards swell and rise like waves.
+If there is a delay in drying, the result is “cupping” where the boards swell and rise like waves.
 But hardwood floors can overdry just as easily creating splintering and splitting.
 How to get it just right?

 Play your Water Damage Recovery Ace Card

 Once we extract all the standing water and the levels of moisture detected and documented, water damage restoration technicians strategically place the drying mats according to drying standard protocol.
 Hoses attach to the mats creating suction, essentially a “water vacuum” effect, pulling moisture out of the floor.
-The moist air is filtered for debris and then returned as clean, dry air back into the room.
+The moist air will go through filtration for debris and then return as clean, dry air back into the room.

 Why It’s the Best Card to Play

-The advantage of this system is its portability; each of Compleat’s water response trucks carries this system and it can be set up by one water mitigation technician.
-Flexible components allow installation in odd-shaped rooms, closets, etc. Each mat covers a 12 square foot drying area and multiple mats can be configured to cover a large room or area.
+The advantage of this system is its portability.
+Each of Compleat’s water response trucks carries this system and it can be set up by one water mitigation technician.
+Flexible components allow installation in odd-shaped rooms, closets, etc. Each mat covers a 12 square foot drying area and multiple mats is configurable to cover a large room or area.
 The capacity and versatility are unlimited for commercial and property management contexts.

-When possible, the Injectidry Floor Drying process is aided by access to the subfloor from the room below.
-Specialty water damage mitigation equipment such as air movers and dehumidifiers that are strategically placed beneath the floor speed up the drying process.
+When possible, the Injectidry Floor Drying process comes by access to the subfloor from the room below.
+Specialty water damage mitigation equipment such as air movers and dehumidifiers that are strategically beneath the floor speed up the drying process.